wwWallet/wallet-docs/docs/wallet/04-security-concerns.md

 ## Benchmark

-Can we safely use our web-wallet on a public kiosk using a Ubikey as a remote authenticator?
+Can we safely use our web-wallet on a public kiosk using a Ybikey, or any other certified authenticator?

 ## PRF-related vulnerabilites